 The award is for specific short research programmes and/or training opportunities in the UK, or overseas, with a new academic or industrial partner.
 The overall aim is to help support and develop a new partnership rather than a piece of work with a current partner or current organisation.
 It some circumstances it may also be used to part-fund projects.
 Funds can be used in any relevant animal science sector.

 What is the prize?

 Worth up to £5,000 the funding available is dependent upon the length of the visit.
 Applicants may request:

-up to of £2,000 for projects up to 6 weeks
+- up to of £2,000 for projects up to 6 weeks

-up to of £3,000 for projects up to 3 months
+- up to of £3,000 for projects up to 3 months

-up to of £5,000 for projects up to 6 months
+- up to of £5,000 for projects up to 6 months

 How do I apply?